viezel/NappUI/README.md

 A more extensive example is included in `/example/app.js`

 ## Changelog
+* 1.2
+	* Static Blurs (a la' iOS 7) for Ti.UI.Window and Ti.UI.Views - by @dezinezync

 * 1.1.5
 	* Attributed Text: Fix for Strings containing Emoji characters